qwiddity/quartz_egopedia/content/Gene Keys/Gene Keys 3D User Guide.md

 - **Whirlwind**: (49, 55)

 **Individual Sphere Toggles**: Below the toggles for the Codon Rings there are a set of 8 collapsible menus, containing checkboxes for individual spheres.
-These allow you to toggle the visibility of each sphere.
+These allow you to toggle the visibility for each sphere.

 ## Hover Panel